 Hackenschmidt mentions Gotch digging his finger into his eye, pulling his ear, and scratching his face to the point of tearing his skin off.
 He then emphasized that Gotch grabbed his big toe and tried to sprain it with the object of crippling him.

 He continued, "I saw that it was not a wrestling match but a butchery match.
 He kept up the ‘bloody work’ on my face, so I said, ‘I’m done.’"

 Wrestling historian and author David Shoemaker believe that there was a great possibility that someone other than the Russian Lion said the above passages.
 Perhaps it was one of wrestling’s first fictional storylines?

 In their match recap, the New York Times did mention that Gotch "roughed his man’s features with his knuckles, butted him under the chin, and generally worsted Hackenschmidt until the foreigner was at a loss how to proceed."

 And Lou Thesz once said, "Gotch was a man who succeeded at his business primarily because he was, for lack of a kinder description, a dirty wrestler."

 Thesz continued, "That’s not to say that he wasn’t competent because everyone I ever talked with said he was one of the best.
 But those same people described him as someone who delighted in hurting or torturing lesser opponents, even when they were supposed to be working out.
 He was always looking for an illegal edge when he was matched against worthy ones."

 Of course, Frank Gotch scoffed at the accusations rained upon him, attributing his win to technique and not allowing Hackenschmidt to get close.
-He also defended his toehold, claiming that it was all about leverage and not about hurting anyone.
+He also defended his toehold, claiming it was all about leverage and not hurting anyone.